cedar-policy/cedar-docs/docs/collections/_policies/level-validation.md

 ### Level 0 access

-At level 0, policies are restricted from applying any of the entity dereferencing operations on any entities.
+Level 0 policies cannot use any entity dereferencing operations.
-This ensure that policies don't access any entity data.
+This ensures that policies don't access any entity data.
 You can compare entities for equality and check their entity type, but you cannot access their attributes and tags or query the entity hierarchy using the `in` operator.
 Since the `context` is a record rather than an entity, it is possible to access context attributes.